ladalar/ladalar/README.md

-### Hi there 👋
+# Hi there 👋

 ## Summary

-Computer Science graduate student with a background in Music Education and Composition.
+I'm a Computer Science graduate student with a background in Music Education and Composition.
 Passionate about technology, education, and the intersection of music and programming.

-- 🌱 I’m currently exploring topics in Machine Learning and LLMs.
+- 🌱 Currently exploring topics in Machine Learning and LLMs.
 - 👯 Seeking opportunities to contribute to innovative projects in computer science and music.
-- 📫 Reach me on LinkedIn: linkedin.com/in/fruzsinaladanyi/
+- 📫 Reach me on LinkedIn: [linkedin.com/in/fruzsinaladanyi/](https://www.linkedin.com/in/fruzsinaladanyi/)

 ## Programming Languages